geclos/homepage/content/misc/about.md

 I've been writing on the internet since circa 2009.
 This blog is my attempt to organize and share the best ideas that stem from all my readings.

+I also curate a newsletter: the Big Ideas Weekly, where every Sunday morning I share the best reads from the week about big ideas to understand to world better.

+#### Why should I care?

 I'm particularly interested in all-encompassing ideas: short, easy-to-digest concepts that explain an interesting piece of the universe we live in.